bookofproofs/bookofproofs.github.io/_sources/history/20th-century/neumann-hanna.md

 **Hanna Neumann** worked in group theory.
 Her thesis examined free products with amalgamation.
 Later she worked on varieties of groups and her book _Varieties of Groups _ (1967) is a classic.

 ### Mathematical Profile (Excerpt):
-* He married Katharina Elisabeth Jordan and they had three children; Hanna was the youngest of the children having an older brother Ernst (born 1908) and a sister Dora (born 1910).
-* In addition to the sadness of never knowing her father, Hanna was brought up in difficult circumstances since the family had to survive on a war pension.
 * At the age of six Hanna entered a private school and, two years later in 1922, she began her studies at the Augusta-Victoria-Schule which was a Realgymnasium for girls.
 * This woman, who was to become a trusted friend in the turbulent Nazi years ahead, by the example of her fortitude, sense of humour, tolerance and wisdom, strongly influenced Hanna's view of people and events; her lack of hatred and bitterness, more than anything else, convinced Hanna that they have no place, ever, in human relations.
 * At Easter 1932, Hanna entered the University of Berlin.